6.2 - Compatibility of the approach with other frameworks

 100%

-The Bilan Carbone® method partly covers the whole of E9.
-If evolutions are planned, the method does not intend to cover these DPs other than partially.
+The Bilan Carbone® method partially covers all of E9.
+While developments are planned, the method is not intended to cover these DPs other than partially.
 Additional deepening is therefore necessary.
-For example regarding risk analysis, it is a prerequisite, which can be built complementarily to the Advanced level (TCFD, OCARA or equivalent)
+For example concerning risk analysis, this is a prerequisite that can be built complementarily to the Advanced level (TCFD, OCARA or equivalent)

-Minor evolutions of the method are planned to improve certain considerations, but it will continue to address most of the DPs partially.
+Minor developments of the method are planned to improve certain coverages, but it will continue to address most of the DPs partially.
 These are clarifications notably on the risk analysis method.

 E1.GOV-3: Integration of strategy into governance